SAP-samples/cloud-extension-html5-sample/mission/cloud-connector/README.md

 ## Step-by-step Setup
 ### **A: Installation**

-For the installation of the SAP Cloud Connector please follow the steps in the SAP Help document - for this mission the Portable Scenario would be sufficient.
+For the installation of the Cloud Connector please follow the steps in the SAP Help document - for this mission the Portable Scenario would be sufficient.

 [SAP Help: Cloud Connector Installation](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/57ae3d62f63440f7952e57bfcef948d3.html)